 Christians Under Construction is a series of devotions designed for family use each week focused on Christian stewardship.
 It was originally developed for a congregation stewardship series and intended as a weekly resource.
 I thought I’d republish here for those interested in using them.
-Here is week ten:
+Here is week fifteen:

 (Note to parents: You may want to review the facts of the story to reinforce the lesson.)

 Prayer: Lord, we want to praise and honor you in all things.
 Forgive us for all the dishonorable things we have done.
 Please lead us by your Holy Spirit to do things that make you proud.
 Amen.